The-Ohio-State-Data-Assimilation-Group/pyPESE/README.md

 The examples and model workflows may also require:

 - `matplotlib` for `simple_demo_pyPESE.py`
-- `netCDF4` for CAM netCDF input/output
+- `netCDF4` for netCDF input/output
 - `mpi4py` and an MPI launcher such as `srun` or `mpiexec` for the CAM member generation scripts